 The newer Ridge course is now marketed by Wesbild, the owners, as the principal layout at the resort so it will be interesting to see if this will be reflected in the relative position of the two Predator Ridge courses in future national rankings.

 The routing of the Ridge course takes advantage of the site’s elevation changes to locate some lofty tee positions, at the same time minimising the number of tough, uphill holes that all golfers hate.

-AJ Eathorne, Academy Manager/Instructor at Predator Ridge Resort, was kind enough to describe a few of his favourite holes for us:
+AJ Eathorne, Academy Manager/Instructor at Predator Ridge Resort, was kind enough to describe a few of her favourite holes for us:

 “After walking off the green at the spectacular downhill par three 5th, you will think that life can’t get much better… until you walk onto the tee at the next hole.
 There you will see a beautiful spread before you of the Okanagan Valley, including the great Okanagan Lake that defines the region.